cl4ytn/forest-carbon-prediction/README.md

 # Predicting Forest Carbon Stocks from Climate & CO2 Emissions Data

-This project investigates whether national-level climate data and CO2 emissions can predict forest carbon stocks (above- and below-ground biomass) across countries.
-It integrates three public datasets into a single distributed pipeline (Spark/HDFS, deployed on GCP), then benchmarks Linear Regression, Random Forest, and Gradient Boosted Trees for the prediction task.

 Forests absorb carbon and play a significant role in combating climate change, but quantifying and predicting carbon sequestration across countries and time is difficult given how fragmented and